 Continue reading →

 It's always a delight to be interviewed by the BBC - even if it is on a subject I know very little about!
 As part of the Wikimedia Derby Backstage Pass a group of participants were invited around the mothballed Silk Mill Museum.
-You can hear the full interview on the BBC iPlayer As the iPlayer removes shows after a week, I've liberated the clip of me chatting away.
-Your browser does not support the audio element.
-Download the Derby Interview Thanks to Mark Ansell for performing the…
+You can hear the full interview on the BBC iPlayer As the iPlayer removes shows after a week, I've liberated the clip of me chatting away. 🔊 💾 Download this a…

 Continue reading →

 Tom Morris pointed me to this interesting discussion about using Wikipedia QR codes in museums.
 I think it's an excellent idea.
 It's something I've briefly discussed with Cristianno Betta for his 100 Objects project.
 There are five key points to the success of such a scheme.
 100% of visitors will be scanning these codes on their mobile phones.
-The code must point to the mobile version of Wikipedia. <100% of visitors will speak the language of the country where the museum is located …
+The code must point to the mobile version of …

 Continue reading →